 Admiral Nurses help people living with dementia stay independent for longer – and support the people caring for them so that they will have the strength to cope with the bad days, and the energy to enjoy the good days.

-Most Admiral Nurses work in local community services, groups of GP practices and NHS hospitals.
-They also run our Dementia Helpline.
+Admiral Nurses work in local community services, GP practices and NHS hospitals, care homes, and hospices.
+They also run our Dementia Helpline and Clinic appointments.

 How can an Admiral Nurse help me?

 - If communication gets hard, we’re on hand with skills and techniques to help you stay connected to the person you love

 - If someone with dementia is showing signs of fear or distress, we’ll work with you to find the best ways of preventing or managing this